Skip to Main Content

 It is useful in searching for a broad spectrum of data, such as scientific data, government data, and data provided by news organizations.

-If so, search for the database's name in the UTS Library catalogue to see if we subscribe to it.
-Then, in the database, type the title of the dataset you found to view it in full.
-In the image above, we would search for the database 'Statista' in the Library catalogue.
+If so, search for the source's name in the UTS Library catalogue to see if we subscribe to it (eg: Statista).
+If we do, travel to the database and look up the title of the dataset you found.

 In Google, to find open data on a country or state, search using the keywords: open data + the name of a country/ state.